ROAD RAGE CHECKLIST

 Untitled Film Still #49, 1979

-Cindy Sherman (b.
-1954) has probed the construction of identity, playing with visual and cultural codes of art, celebrity, gender, and photography.
-She is among the most signiﬁcant artists of the Pictures generation who came of age in the 1970s, responding to the mass media landscape around them with both humor and criticism, appropriating images from advertising, ﬁlm, television, and magazines.
+Cindy Sherman (b.1954) has probed identity with visual and cultural codes of art, celebrity, and gender in photography, always using herself as model.
+Part of the Pictures generation who came of age in the 1970s, she has responded to the mass media landscape around herself with incisive picture-making.
+This is a famous example of her “film stills” series, powerfully evoking cars and vulnerability by their absence.

-Peter Stampﬂi (b.1937) is a ﬁgurative visual artist, whose work was stylistically close to British Pop Art.
-Later, his practice focused on the theme of the automobile, creating artworks inspired by the representation of the tire, which he released from its context to keep only the geometric and puriﬁed print, redeﬁned in different media.
+Peter Stampfli (b.1937) is a figurative visual artist, whose work was stylistically close to British Pop Art.
+Later, his practice focused intently on the theme of the automobile, using representation of the tire, which he released from its context to keep only the geometric and purified tread print, redefined in various media.
 He was one of the earliest Swiss artists to be associated with Pop Art.

 Henry Taylor (b.
-1958) paints quick, loose portraits of his relatives, friends, celebrities, and athletes on large and small canvases, as well as creating evocative sculptures and assemblages of found materials.
+1958) paints quick, loose portraits of his relatives, friends, celebrities, and athletes on large and small canvases, and creates evocative sculptures and assemblages of found materials.
 “I paint those subjects I have love and sympathy for,” he has said.
-He draws on the folk art and modernism present in a strain of African American painting that traces back to Jacob Lawerernce and Romare Bearden.
+He draws on the folk art and modernism present in a strain of African American painting that traces back to Jacob Lawrence and Romare Bearden.
+Although minimally described, this interior can be nowhere but a car’s.

 Atom Suit Project: Bumper Car, Chernobyl, 1997

 Kenji Yanobe (b.
-1965) incorporates the theme of survival in present-day society into his work, creating numerous large-scale mechanical sculptural works that may be attached to one’s body or ridden and controlled.
-With the dawn of the 21st century, Yanobe shifted to the theme of revival, and in 2003, he held the exhibition Megalomania, the culmination of his work up to that time.
-The fact that this is located in Chernobyl is particularly poignant.
+1965) uses the theme of survival in present-day society into his work, creating numerous large-scale mechanical sculptural works that may be attached to one’s body or ridden and controlled.
+With the dawn of the 21st century, Yanobe shifted to the theme of revival, and in 2003, he held the exhibition Megalomania.
+This eerie moment of irony takes place at Chernobyl, lending a ghoulish atmosphere to “car culture”.

-Bonus note: Peter Larkin's Motorcycle (see Larkin's entry above) was inspired by the successful attempt at setting a motorcycle land speed record of 150mph by Rollie Free in 1948, riding either a Vincent Black Shadow or a Vincent Black Lightning, a point of controversy.
-His record has been broken many times since and now stands at 420mph, set with a Dodge Tomahawk.
+Peter Larkin's Motorcycle (see Larkin's entry on p.4) was inspired by the successful attempt in 1948 to set a motorcycle land speed record of 150mph by Rollie Free.
+Riding either a Vincent Black Shadow or a Vincent Black Lightning, a point of controversy, he achieved the record by hydroplaning his body out behind the cycle at top speed.
+His record has of course been broken many times since and now stands at 420mph by a Dodge Tomahawk.
+But it’s doubtful that its driver wore a Speedo.